Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ### Simulate from the estimated student-t

-The idea is to simulate 10 1-day log returns and add them up to get a 10-days log return.
-This is a consequence of the fact that the log return of 10days is the sum of the log return of 10 1-day returns.
+The idea is to simulate ten 1-day log returns and add them up to get a 10-days log return.
+This is a consequence of the fact that the log return of 10days is the sum of the log return of ten 1-day returns.
 To simulate and add log-return a loop will be employed.

 ``` r